NOAA-ORR-ERD/py_gd/README.md

 # Install

-`py_gd` depends on libgd which, in turn, depends on libpng, and others -- this makes it a major pain to build yourself. we suggest using conda via Anaconda or miniconda, and the conda packages found in the conda-forge channel.
+`py_gd` depends on libgd which, in turn, depends on libpng, and others -- this makes it a major pain to build yourself. we suggest using conda via miniconda, miniforge, or pixi, and the conda packages found in the conda-forge channel.
 It should be as easy as:

 ```
 conda install -c https://conda.anaconda.org/conda-forge py_gd